Ahom kingdom

-Though it came to be called the Ahom kingdom in the colonial and subsequent times, it was largely multi-ethnic, with the ethnic Tai-Ahom people constituting less than 10% of the population toward the end.

-People from different ethnic groups became a part of the Ahom population due to the process known as Ahomisation.
-The identity of the Ahom people in this kingdom was fluid, with the king controlling who belonged to it and who did not.
-The Ahoms initially called their kingdom Mong Dun Shun Kham till 1401 (xunor-xophura; casket of gold), but adopted Assam in later times.
-The British-controlled province after 1838 and later the Indian state of Assam came to be known by this name.
-The kingdom maintained close political ties with other Tai-states especially with Mong Kwang (Nara) till the end of its rule in the 19th century.
+The kingdom was largely multi-ethnic, with the ethnic Tai Ahom people constituting less than 10% of the population according to the 1872 and 1881 censuses of British India.
+People from different ethnic groups became a part of the Ahom population due to a process known as Ahomisation.
+The identity of the Ahom people in the kingdom was fluid, with the king controlling who belonged to it and who did not.
+The Ahoms initially called their kingdom Mong Dun Shun Kham till 1401 (xunor-xophura; casket of gold), but adopted Assam in the 15th century.
+The kingdom maintained close political ties with other Tai states especially with Möng Kawng (Nara) till the end of its rule in the 19th century.